What Is The Difference Between Business Intelligence And Analytics?

 It seems clear that there isn’t one standard “correct” definition of the differences between the two terms.
 The varying opinions given by the experts is evidence of that.
 So, instead of trying to find the “right” answer, let’s find a useful distinction between the two that can be used simply and clearly to help you in your work.
 The most straightforward and useful difference between business intelligence and data analytics boils down to two factors:

 - What direction in time are we facing; the past or the future?

 - Are we concerned with what happened, how it happened, or why it happened?

 Keeping in mind that this is all a matter of opinion, here are our simplified definitions of business intelligence vs business analytics.

-Business analytics – Deals with the why’s of what happened in the past.
+Business analytics (BA) – Deals with the why’s of what happened in the past.
 It breaks down contributing factors and causality.
 It also uses these why’s to make predictions of what will happen in the future.